Evangelion: 3.0+1.0 Thrice Upon a Time: Plot

 In the NERV vessel restraining Wunder, Misato and Ritsuko Akagi confront Gendo.
 Ritsuko shoots him to no effect, as Gendo has used the Key of Nebuchadnezzar to transcend humanity.
 He reveals that the purpose of the Shikinami and Ayanami clones was to enact the Human Instrumentality Project, SEELE's conspiracy to force human evolution, and enters Unit-13.
 Shinji asks Misato to let him pilot Unit-01; Sakura and Midori Kitakami try to stop Shinji, blaming him for the Near Third Impact, but Misato protects him and is shot in the process.
 Misato reminds everyone of Shinji's heroism and that he should be forgiven.
 Mari takes Unit-08 and merges it with Units 09A through 12.
 Inside Unit-01, Shinji fondly reunites with the original Rei, who gives him control.

 Gendo and Shinji fight in a surreal "Anti Universe", and Gendo shows Shinji the "Black Lilith" that he will use to initiate the "Additional Impact".
 Shinji sees into Gendo's past experiences, including how Yui's loss traumatized him.
 As a result, Gendo wanted this "Additional Impact" for a chance to reunite with Yui.
 Meanwhile, Misato evacuates the crew of Wunder and sacrifices herself and the ship to create the "Lance of Gaius", which gives Shinji the power to rewrite the world.
 Shinji talks with and provides closure to Gendo; to Asuka, he returns her feelings; with Kaworu Nagisa, he discovers the existence of a cycle the story's cast is trapped in.
 Kaworu also talks with a resurrected Kaji, who helps him understand that his own happiness shall not be tied to Shinji's.

 Shinji says farewell to Rei, deciding upon a complete reset of the world where everyone can live normal lives without EVAs: a "Neon Genesis".
 Gendo and Yui sacrifice themselves to spare Shinji from doing so himself, bringing back all humans and animals transformed in the Near Third Impact and restoring the world.
 Shinji waits on a beach until Mari appears, during which her Evangelion becomes the last to disappear.
-The former pilots and Kaworu are all later seen at a train station, where Shinji and Mari run off in the real world.
+Kaworu and the former pilots meet at a train station, where Shinji and Mari run off in the real world.